Skip to main content

 Eligible costs and applicable rules

-If necessary, subsistence costs are eligible for travel time before and after the activity, with a maximum of two travel days for participants and accompanying persons receiving standard travel grant, and a maximum of six additional days in case of a green travel grant.
+If necessary, subsistence costs are eligible for travel time before and after the activity, with a maximum of two travel days for participants and accompanying persons receiving non-green travel grant, and a maximum of six additional days in case of a green travel grant.

 Financing mechanism: contribution to unit costs.